mannuelf/mannuelferreira.com_nextjs/_posts/traefik-docker-and-vps-part-1.md

   [entryPoints.websecure]
     address = ":443"

+# Enables the monitoring dashboard, a docker container itself, it shows you an overview of all your running containers (services)
 [api]
   dashboard = true

+# Certificate resolver, tells Traefik which certificate generator to use and configures the admin email.
 [certificatesResolvers.lets-encrypt.acme]
   email = "mannuel@themwebs.me"
   storage = "acme.json"
   [certificatesResolvers.lets-encrypt.acme.tlsChallenge]

+# specifies which provider you are using, there are a few supported ones (Kubernetes, Marathon, Rancher)
 [providers.docker]
   watch = true
   network = "web"

+# imports an extension configuration file for more traefik settings
 [providers.file]
   filename = "traefik_dynamic.toml"
 ```